billgraham5/sse_usage/README.md

 ### Secure Internet Access (`SIA`)

-SIA usage is measured by the number of registered `Roaming Computers` in the organization.
+This application measures SIA usage by the number of registered `Roaming Computers` in the organization.

 This relates to the `Umbrella Roaming Module`, which is part of `Cisco Secure Client`.